priyank-devurkar/smart-power-monitor/README.md

 | **insight-service** | `8085` | Usage insights (e.g. LLM-backed explanations via Ollama) | Spring Boot 4.1, Spring AI, Ollama starter, Actuator/Prometheus | Invoked via gateway; optional external Ollama runtime |

-**Planned additions: React Front-End & Cloud Deployment of containers**

-**More Details and step by step instructions to follow soon**
+**Planned additions: React Front-End & Cloud Deployment of containers** **Currently the project is about 90% completed with KeyCloak, OpenAPI, Oberservability to be completed** **More Details and step by step instructions to follow soon**